Antitheism: Etymology

 The word antitheism (or hyphenated anti-theism) has been recorded in English since 1788.
 The etymological roots of the word are the Greek anti and theos.

 The Oxford English Dictionary defines antitheist as "One opposed to belief in the existence of a god".
 The earliest citation given for this meaning dates from 1833.
 The term was likely coined by Pierre-Joseph Proudhon.

 Opposition to theism

 Antitheism has been adopted as a label by those who regard theism as dangerous, destructive, or encouraging of harmful behavior.
 Christopher Hitchens (2001) wrote:

 I'm not even an atheist so much as I am an antitheist; I not only maintain that all religions are versions of the same untruth, but I hold that the influence of churches, and the effect of religious belief, is positively harmful.

-Opposition to the idea of God
+Opposition to the properties of any deity

 Other definitions of antitheism include that of the French Catholic philosopher Jacques Maritain (1953), for whom it is "an active struggle against everything that reminds us of God".